-It was during his time overseas that Gaitan had an epiphany that prompted his return to his hometown.
+Turning point: It was during his time overseas that Gaitan had an epiphany that prompted his return to his hometown.
 “In 2013, Rolling Stone wrote a scathing piece about Camden, and I was very angry.
 I questioned why I was thousands of miles away trying to solve another country’s problems, when there were countless problems at home that I could contribute solutions to.”

-Gaitan’s interest in building connections extends to his career as a transportation engineer for HNTB Corp.
-“I think too many engineers overlook the social engineering that’s involved in our daily work,” he says.
-“As a civil engineer, I’m not just building a bridge or a highway.
+Engineering connections: “As a civil engineer, I’m not just building a bridge or a highway.
 Our work can literally connect—or disconnect—individuals and communities and we need to be more conscientious of the impact we can have.”

-While he plans to continue his successful engineering career, Gaitan can see himself having an even greater impact on Camden by serving in public office, where he says there are not enough STEM-minded people.
+Public platform: While he plans to continue his successful engineering career, Gaitan can see himself having an even greater impact on Camden by serving in public office, where he says there are not enough STEM-minded people.
 To that end, he’s making a run for city council in June 2019.